 This is great as it would be very unfortunate if you recieved an unexpected bill from a broker one day.

 Both Ayondo and IC Markets do offer clients negative balance protection.

 We hope this Ayondo Vs IC Markets guide has helped you decide who is best to trade without of Ayondo and IC Markets.

-Firstly when you are looking to trade it is essential that you can guarantee that your money is in safe hands.
+Firstly when you are looking to trade it is essential that you can guarantee that your money is held in a segregated bank account with Ayondo or IC Markets.
 Therefore, please bear this in mind when you sign up with Ayondo or IC Markets.

 Also, before you sign up with online brokers like Ayondo or IC Markets, make sure you know what you are doing.
 Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
 To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.

 Beware of the risks that come with trading.
 The financial markets can be volatile and investments can go down as well as up.
 Educate yourself, make full use of all Ayondo and IC Markets educational resources and financial research tools.
 If you are new to trading sign up for a demo account with Ayondo and IC Markets to find which suits you and your trading style.